 \subsubsection{Deeper insights on $\tilde{m}_i$}

-Figure 1 displays a visualization of Cora graph, using embeddings and $\tilde{m}_i$ parameters learned through our gravity-inspired graph VAE.
-In such visualization, we observe that nodes with smaller "masses" tend to be connected to nodes with larger "masses" from their embedding neighborhood, which was expected by design of our decoding scheme.
+Figure 1 provides a visualization of the Cora graph, using latent embedding vectors and $\tilde{m}_i$ parameters learned by our gravity-inspired graph VAE.
+In such a visualization, we observe that nodes with smaller "masses" tend to be connected to nodes with larger "masses" from their embedding neighborhood, which was expected due to our decoding scheme.

-From Figure 1, one might argue that $\tilde{m}_i$ tend to reflect centrality.
-In this direction, we compare $\tilde{m}_i$ to the most common graph centrality measures.
-Specifically, in Table 3 we report Pearson correlation coefficients of $\tilde{m}_i$ w.r.t. the following measures:
+From Figure 1, one might argue that $\tilde{m}_i$ tends to reflect centrality.
+To verify such a hypothesis, we compared $\tilde{m}_i$ to the most common graph centrality measures.
+Specifically, in Table 3, we report Pearson correlation coefficients of $\tilde{m}_i$ w.r.t. the following measures:

-\begin{itemize} \item The \textit{in-degree} and \textit{out-degree} of the node, that are respectively the number of edges coming into and going out of the node. \item The \textit{betweenness centrality}, which is, for a node $i$, the sum of the fraction of all pairs shortest paths that goes through $i$ : $c_B(i) = \sum_{s,t \in \mathcal{V}}\frac{sp(s,t|i)}{sp(s,t)}$, where $sp(s,t)$ is the number of shortest paths from node $s$ to node $t$, and $sp(s,t|i)$ is the number of those paths going through $i$ \cite{brandes2008variants}. \item The \textit{PageRank} \cite{page1999pagerank}, computing a ranking of nodes importances based on the structure of incoming links.
-It was originally designed to rank web pages, and it can be seen as the stationary distribution of a random walk on the graph. \item The \textit{Katz centrality}, a generalization of the eigenvector centrality.
-Katz centrality of node $i$ is $c_i = \alpha \sum_{1\le j\le n} A_{ij} c_j + \beta$, where $A$ is the adjacency matrix with largest eigenvalue $\lambda_{\text{max}}$, with usually $\beta = 1$ and with $\alpha < \frac{1}{\lambda_{\text{max}}}$ \cite{katz1953new}. \end{itemize}
+\begin{itemize} \item The \textit{in-degree} and \textit{out-degree} of the node, that are respectively the number of edges coming into and going out of the node. \item The \textit{betweenness centrality}, which is, for a node $i$, the sum of the fraction of all pairs shortest paths going through $i$: $c_B(i) = \sum_{s,t \in \mathcal{V}}\frac{sp(s,t|i)}{sp(s,t)}$, where $sp(s,t)$ is the number of shortest paths from node $s$ to node $t$, and $sp(s,t|i)$ is the number of those paths going through $i$ \cite{brandes2008variants}. \item The \textit{PageRank} score \cite{page1999pagerank}, ranking the importance of nodes based on the structure of the incoming links.
+PageRank was originally designed to rank web pages, and can be seen as the stationary distribution of a random walk on the graph~\cite{page1999pagerank}. \item The \textit{Katz centrality}, a generalization of the eigenvector centrality.
+The Katz centrality of node $i$ is $c_i = \alpha \sum_{1\le j\le n} A_{ij} c_j + \beta$, where $A$ is the adjacency matrix with largest eigenvalue $\lambda_{\text{max}}$, usually with $\beta = 1$ and with $\alpha < \frac{1}{\lambda_{\text{max}}}$ \cite{katz1953new}. \end{itemize}